 John Vincent, her guide around the award-winning museum spoke highly of Kate:

 After touring the centre, Kate did a walkabout outside, chatting with the crowds of gathered well-wishers.
 Many were keen to discuss her pregnancy.
-Bobbie Brown (yes, like the make up!) from Grimsby asked if Kate could feel the baby moving or kicking.
-She replied “Yes, it is, very much so.”
+Bobbie Brown (yes, like the makeup brand!) from Grimsby asked if Kate could feel the baby moving or kicking yet.
+She replied, “Yes, it is, very much so.”

 Kate’s visit to the station marks her first official public engagement with the Prince’s Trust Charity.
 Of course, The Prince’s Trust is Prince Charles’ charity, set up to help young people change their lives.
 You might remember Kate went to a Princes Trust charity concert with the in-laws back in December 2011 (pictured below) –

 The fire station is part of Humberside Fire and Rescue Service who are working with The Princes Trust to help unemployed 16 to 25-year-olds to build the confidence and skills needed to find employment.
 After meeting those who have benefitted from the programme and the crews who worked at the station, Kate was given a tour of the engines.

 After seeing the fireman’s pole, Kate couldn’t help but remark: “That reminds me of the scene in the Bridget Jones film.”

 Later, Kate visited Havelock Academy and officially opened their £18 million new building.
 During her visit to the academy, Kate met A-Level photography students, viewed sport’s facilities and watched an expressive arts display.

 Speaking ahead of the visit, new Principal Nigel Whittle said he was excited to have the Duchess visit his school.
 He has been trying to make his students believe they DO matter – and thinks that Kate’s visit “proves it” to those children.
 He is happy that he can tell students “the Duchess of Cambridge came here to see you and your talents.”